HEALING THE WOUNDS OF TRAUMA

 It's a struggle to have meaningful relationships.
 You want to be closer, but it is often just too painful or difficult.
 You would like to trust people, but you’ve been hurt too much.

-Anxiety and depression are constant dangers for you.
+Anxiety and depression can be constant dangers.

 You may have tried anti-depressants to manage your pain, but they just didn't work for you.
 Maybe you have tried counselling, but that too just scratched the surface.